kaalam/document.source/jazz_reference/pages/basics/basics_fundamental.md

 ### Columns and dataframes

-In Jazz, the first dimension of any block has a special meaning and is called **a row**.
-All tensors have rows that can be anything.
-If a block is a vector of videos, a row is a video, in an image a row is a row of pixels, in a file a row is a byte.
-Jazz supports **selecting rows** and
-**identifying rows** in a tensor as a first class citizen.
+In Jazz, the first dimension of any block is special and divides the tensor in **rows**.
+Rows that can be anything.
+In a vector of videos, a row is a video, in an image, a row is a row of pixels, in a file, a row is a byte.
+Jazz supports **selecting rows** and operating on row selections as a first class citizen.
+(E.g., It can return a selection from a persisted block without ever copying the block or accessing any non selected elements.)

 A "vertical" chain of blocks of any type can be abstracted as a **column**, and therefore distributed across a cluster, given:

 * All blocks have the **same type and dimensions**.
-* There is an explicit or implicit **unique identifier for each row** (existing or not).
+* There is an explicit or implicit **unique identifier for each row**.

 Examples of **explicit identifiers** include all kind of numeric or string codes, also Unix time is an example of identifier to store time series and events.
 An **implicit identifier** is something created automatically similar to an index in a relational db.

 A column is created by defining either a **DenseMapping** or a **SparseMapping** over the identifier.
-As you correctly guessed, the mapping defines what (existing or not) block contains each row and where (on what nodes) it can be found.
+A **DenseMapping** will allocate a row for any existing value of the identifier, which may contain NA values if not informed.
+A **SparseMapping** is a more efficient way to represent sparse data where only exiting rows are stored together with an index identifying each row.

 {% include note.html content="A **dataframe is a list of columns** that share the same mapping.
 Since columns are tensors, it is possible to have a five columns dataframe where a row is: 1. a video, 2. a sound track, 3. a label, 4. a multiple choice of tags, 5. a free text